asmaloney/libE57Format/README.md

 Since the original fork, [Jiri Hörner](https://github.com/ptc-jhoerner) has added the E57Simple API from the old reference implementation and updated it.

 This `Simple API` has evolved since this original port to fix some problems and to make it more foolproof & easier to use.
+Please see the [CHANGELOG](CHANGELOG.md) for version 3.

 ### Tools